ClaraVth/torchgeo_arcgis/README.md

 Another challenge is the usage of the right operating system.
 Since I have a MacBook, but ArcGIS does not work on MacOS, I have to use a virtual machine.
 However, there I cannot access the GPU directly.
 To be able to use the efficiency of the GPU , I have created a separate file [torchgeo_logic_GPU_Mac_stitched.py](https://github.com/ClaraVth/torchgeo_arcgis/blob/main/torchgeo_logic_GPU_Mac_stitched.py) which runs much faster than the original file using the CPU.
 To implement that into the .pyt file remains to be solved with a Windows PC.

+I am currently working on the integration of the predicted patch stitching into prediction function of the .pyt file.

 Next steps:
 - Integrate the usage of a GPU into the .pyt script
 - Give the user more options: